entrapta-dev/Linux-Gaming/Games/Star Wars - The Old Republic.md

 Then find
 `Controls_CameraRotationSpeed = 0.1`
 and change it to anything lower than `0.1`.
 A setting `0.08` seems to work well.

+If missing also add:
+`Controls_CameraMaxDistance = 25.0`
+which can help.